Unidata/awips2/ncep/gov.noaa.nws.ncep.viz.rsc.ntrans/src/gov/noaa/nws/ncep/viz/rsc/ntrans/jcgm/README.txt

 jcgm -- Computer Graphics Metafile interpreter and renderer

+See also the other README.TXT, in sibling "ncgm" package.

 This package contains source code from the "jcgm" open source Java implementation to interpret and render Computer Graphics Metafile (CGM) graphics files.